-The Early Intervention in Psychosis programme is one of the programmes that CACT will continue to run virtually from 5 November.
-For more information about the programme, email Terry Peart, CACT's Disability & Mental Health Coordinator at Terry.Peart@cact.org.uk
+The Early Intervention in Psychosis programme was one of the programmes CACT continued to run virtually in late 2020, and in-person delivery and trips have resumed in both South East London and Kent.
+For more information about the programme, email Terry Peart, CACT's Disability & Mental Health Coordinator, at Terry.Peart@cact.org.uk

 Currently CACT provides varied activity programmes for both Kent and Medway NHS Social Care and Partnership Trust and Oxleas NHS Foundation Trust.
 Both programmes focus on engaging clients in activity programmes ranging from sports through to the arts.
 This work has been recognised with the Kent nomination for the Regional “Best of Health” Awards in 2008 and has been featured on a Department of Health DVD of best practice.
 The Oxleas project was then crowned with “The Partnership Project of the Year Award” in 2014.
 CACT has also signed a pledge with the mental health charity ‘Time to Change’ which gained recognition within the football hierarchy.